Washington National Cathedral: Architecture

 The cathedral's final design shows a mix of influences from the various Gothic architectural styles of the Middle Ages, identifiable in its pointed arches, flying buttresses, a variety of ceiling vaulting, stained-glass windows and carved decorations in stone, and by its three similar towers, two on the west front and one surmounting the crossing.

 The structure consists of a long, narrow rectangular mass formed by a nine-bay nave with wide side aisles and a five-bay chancel, intersected by a six-bay transept.
 Above the crossing, rising 301 ft above the ground, is the Gloria in Excelsis Tower; its top, at 676 ft above sea level, is the highest point in Washington.
 The Pilgrim Observation Gallery—which occupies a space about 3/4ths of the way up in the west-end towers—provides sweeping views of the city.
 Unique in North America, the central tower has two full sets of bells—a 53-bell carillon and a 10-bell peal for change ringing; the change bells are rung by members of the Washington Ringing Society.
 The cathedral sits on a landscaped 57 acre plot on Mount Saint Alban.
 The one-story porch projecting from the south transept has a large portal with a carved tympanum.
 This portal is approached by the Pilgrim Steps, a long flight of steps 40 ft wide.

 Most of the building is constructed using a buff-colored Indiana limestone over a traditional masonry core.
 Structural, load-bearing steel is limited to the roof's trusses (traditionally built of timber); concrete is used significantly in the support structures for bells of the central tower, and the floors in the west towers.

-The pulpit was carved out of stones from Canterbury Cathedral; Glastonbury Abbey provided stone for the bishop's formal seat, the cathedra.
+Glastonbury Abbey provided stone for the bishop's formal seat, the cathedra.
 The high altar, the Jerusalem Altar, is made from stones quarried at Solomon's Quarry near Jerusalem, reputedly where the stones for Solomon's Temple were quarried.
 In the floor directly in front of that altar are set ten stones from the Chapel of Moses on Mount Sinai, representing the Ten Commandments as a foundation for the Jerusalem Altar.